 What is Business?

 Career and educational options in the field of business are extremely broad and you need to articulate your interests in business based on extensive exploration of professional and academic options.
-Your exploration and experience begin in college and can incorporate your course and concentration selection, internships, volunteer activities, leadership and collaboration endeavors.
+Your exploration and experience begin in college and can incorporate your selection of courses and concentrations, internships, volunteer activities, leadership and collaboration endeavors.
 Focus on course work and activities which cultivate a broad set of skills.
-To learn more about various career fields, attend CareerLAB programs, discuss your interests with faculty members, reach out to alumni through BRUnet or other sources and explore Vault and O-Net.
+To learn more about various career fields, attend CareerLAB programs, discuss your interests with faculty members, reach out to alumni through BrownConnect or other sources and explore Vault and O-Net.
 More academic and career exploration links are available under the Resources section.

 Explore your Interests & Establish a Portfolio

 Most students and alumni interested in business develop familiarity with a variety of business options and may have in-depth experience in a particular field before deciding to pursue a business degree.
 This enables you to consider your goals thoroughly and helps develop a strong portfolio of relevant experiences.
 You can start while in college.
 Internships are a great way to gain knowledge of an industry and to establish a network.
-Many business organizations participate in on-campus recruitment every fall and much information about the preparation and application process can be found on CareerLAB's Jobs and Internships page.
+Many companies and business organizations participate in on-campus recruitment every fall and much information about the preparation and application process can be found on CareerLAB's Handshake system.
 A list of well-defined business fields in which you may want to seek experience through internships and jobs is found under the Business Careers page.

 If you decide to pursue a business degree in the future, having had experience in some kind of business setting is not only expected but can be the most valuable factor in your consideration of further education goals.
-Most MBA programs seek applicants with significant work experience.
+Most MBA programs seek applicants with significant work (plus internship and other) experience during and after college graduation.
 Other business programs are designed for recent graduates with little work experience.
 Some specifically target recent alumni with backgrounds very different from business, entrepreneurship or quantitative analysis.
 To learn more, consult the Business Degrees page.

 As an aspiring professional you are always a work in progress.
 Your continual self-reflection and honest assessment of your strengths, aspirations and preferences should guide you in selecting academic and co-curricular pursuits.
 This will be a process, not a singular event.
 The more broadly you explore, the better able you will be to articulate for yourself an educational and career path that is motivating and fulfilling.
 As you reflect on the above, seek opportunities to further your strengths and develop areas in which you are not particularly strong but would need some competence.